The Musée du Ponant is located in the centre of St-Renan, at 16 St Mathieu street, at the top of the Place du Vieux Marché.

 A long showcase displays the traditional costumes of the region

 Then we discover a Leonard interior of yesteryear with its closed bed, its dresser, its kneeding table around a huge fireplace.

-The restoration of a classroom of yesteryear still appeals to the young public The table shows a statement of a calculation problem given in 1912 on the examination test of the primary school certificate:
+The reconstruction of an early twentieth-century classroom always intrigues young audiences.
+The blackboard shows a statement of a calculation problem given in 1912 on the examination test of the primary school certificate :

 Here is a superb problem of salt worker which the yesteryear 14 year pupils formerly solved by a simple arithmetic calculation, since algebra was studied only in the high school.
 Would you be able, today, to find the solution?
 It's not that obvious.